NDFinEng/quantdome/README.md

 ## Running a Strategy Backtest
 ### 1. Creating a strategy file
 Inside the [strategies folder](strategies), create a new .py file and name the file after your strategy.
+(Note: the file should have the same name as the class of the strategy.
+For example, this file should be named ExampleStrategy.py because we later create a class called ExampleStrategy)

 Import the strategy and event classes from the quantdome folder like so:
 ```python